Healthy Hippie Habits

 Below is a step-by step walkthrough of how to prepare this pasta dish, with a full recipe summary and measurements at the bottom of the page.

-Here are the ingredients you’ll need to duplicate this recipe, but feel free to substitute the pasta or add any veggies of your choice:
+Here are the ingredients you’ll need to duplicate this vegan pasta recipe, but feel free to substitute the pasta or add any veggies of your choice:

 • 1 box penne pasta